davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

   in a single window in the system web browser.
 For multiple repositories, each repository is shown in a separate tab.

-  :guilabel:`Excel` tables are very similar to :guilabel:`html` tables, but have more options.
+  :guilabel:`Excel` tables are similar to :guilabel:`html` tables, but have more options.
 Each column header in an excel table has a triangle button which activates a dropdown menu for sorting and filtering.
 For single repositories, the output is opened in Excel for viewing.